 Mainly due to the outbreak of the novel coronavirus (SARS-CoV-2) pandemic in the U.S. in early-2020, the economic recovery phase of the current U.S. economic cycle ended in February of 2020.
-San Mateo County has had a shelter-in-place directive affecting most people in the county since March 16, 2020, and the current plan is to maintain that directive through at least June of 2020, with some relaxations in the restrictions commencing in June.
+San Mateo County established a shelter-in-place directive affecting most people in the county on March 16, 2020.
+It is likely that restrictions on gatherings, travel, and the abilities of businesses to open will remain in place at least through July and possibly significantly longer.

 The pandemic-related economic changes have had an effect on the apartment market sector.
 Some tenants have asked for forbearance or otherwise stopped paying rent.
-Nevertheless, a June 20, 2020 survey by the National Multifamily Housing Council (NMHC) reported that the number of apartment tenants who had paid their June rent by that date was unchanged compared to their survey exactly one year earlier.
-The NHMC's monthly surveys typically include roughly 11 million to 11.5 million market rate apartment units in the U.S. The June survey included 11.4 million units.
+Nevertheless, a July 27, 2020 survey by the National Multifamily Housing Council (NMHC) reported that the ratio of apartment tenants who had paid their July rent by that date was 93.3%, which was down by only 140 basis points from the 94.7% ratio that had paid their July rent by July 27, 2019.
+The NHMC's monthly surveys typically include roughly 11 million to 11.5 million market rate apartment units in the U.S. The July 2020 survey included 11.4 million units.